janschill/dyeislifedk/content/tournament.da.md

 # Officiel Beer Die (Dye) Tietgenkollegiet Turnering

-## Timeline
+## Overview of the teams

-Here you can get an overview of all the events happening on the day with their approximate time slots.
-Please consult the game number you are playing in the [tournament bracket below](#tournament-bracket).
+This table is solemly to give an overview of all participants.
+Position 1 does not mean winner of the tournament.

-{{< timeline >}}
+{{< standings url="data/tournament.json" >}}

 ## Tournament bracket